CI/CD - Integrate With GitHub Actions

 Adding credentials.zip as CI/CD Variable

 To use the TorizonCore Builder to create the Torizon Cloud package, we need the credentials.zip file available in the CI/CD pipeline.
-The .github/workflows/build-application.yaml expectes to have the PLATFORM_CREDENTIALS secret with the base64 encode of the credentials.zip file.
+The .github/workflows/build-application.yaml expects to have the PLATFORM_CREDENTIALS secret with the base64 encode of the credentials.zip file.
 Execute the follow command to get the base64 encode of the credentials.zip file:

 $ base64 -w 0 ./credentials.zip